 Paycheck Protection Program Forgiveness Application and Instructions

 All participants in the SBA PPP loan program should continue to document their use of funds under the program and follow the evolving guidance on forgiveness.
-You should follow the SBA and Treasury websites for updates, and we will update our site also as we receive the coming directions from the SBA on how to proceed with this new form and instructions.
+You should follow the SBA and Treasury websites for updates, and we will update our site periodically.

 Wood & Huston Bank and its subsidiaries are not tax or legal advisors.
 Please consult your tax or legal advisor for more information regarding your personal situation.
 We have no such agency relationships with CPAs, tax, or legal advisors.